ElektraInitiative/libelektra/doc/help/elektra-granularity.md

 # elektra-granularity(7) -- relation of keys to files

 Keys of a backend can only be retrieved as a full key set.
-Currently it is not possible to fetch a part of the keys of a backend.
+Currently, it is not possible to fetch a part of the keys of a backend.
 So the user needs to cut out the interesting keys with `ksCut()` afterwards.
 If the keys should be committed again, the whole key set must be